Dyscalculia

-Dyscalculia is a learning disability resulting in difficulty learning or comprehending arithmetic, such as difficulty in understanding numbers, numeracy, learning how to manipulate numbers, performing mathematical calculations, and learning facts in mathematics.
-It is sometimes colloquially referred to as "math dyslexia", though this analogy can be misleading as they are distinct syndromes.
+Dyscalculia is a learning disorder, resulting in difficulty learning or comprehending arithmetic, such as difficulty in understanding numbers, numeracy, learning how to manipulate numbers, performing mathematical calculations, and learning facts in mathematics.
+In the United Kingdom it is classified as a specific learning difficulty.
+It is sometimes colloquially referred to as "math dyslexia."

-Dyscalculia is associated with dysfunction in the region around the intraparietal sulcus and potentially also the frontal lobe.
+Dyscalculia is associated with dysfunction in the region around the intraparietal sulcus, and potentially also the frontal lobe.
 Dyscalculia does not reflect a general deficit in cognitive abilities or difficulties with time, measurement, and spatial reasoning.
 Estimates of the prevalence of dyscalculia range between three and six percent of the population.

 In 2015, it was established that 11% of children with dyscalculia also have attention deficit hyperactivity disorder (ADHD).
-Dyscalculia has also been associated with Turner syndrome and people who have spina bifida.
+Dyscalculia has also been associated with Turner syndrome, Down syndrome, and people who have spina bifida.

 Signs and symptoms

 The earliest appearance of dyscalculia is typically a deficit in subitizing, which is the ability to know, from a brief glance and without counting, how many objects there are in a small group.
-Children as young as five can subitize six objects, especially while looking at the dots on the sides of dice.
-However, children with dyscalculia can subitize fewer objects and, even when correct, take longer to identify the number than their age-matched peers.
+Children as young as five can subitize six objects, especially while looking at the dots on the sides of dice; however, children with dyscalculia can subitize fewer objects and, even when correct, take longer to identify the number than their age-matched peers.

 Dyscalculia often looks different at different ages.
 It tends to become more apparent as children get older; however, symptoms can appear as early as preschool.
-Common symptoms of dyscalculia are having difficulty with mental math, trouble analyzing time and reading an analog clock, struggle with motor sequencing that involves numbers, and often counting on fingers when adding numbers.
+Common symptoms of dyscalculia are having difficulty with mental calculation, trouble analyzing time and reading an analog clock, struggle with motor sequencing that involves numbers, and often counting on fingers when adding numbers.